Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Imagine.

-En route home via French Indochina,
+On route home via French Indochina,

-Carton de Vie stopped in Rangoon,
+Kharton de Via stopped in Rangoon,

-which is now Yangon,
+which is now Yangon in Myanmar,

-was a guest of the army commander.
-Walking
+where he, as a guest, was a guest of the army commander.

-he slipped on
+he slipped on coconut matting

-himself unconscious.
+and knocked himself unconscious.

-So he badly broke his
+So he badly broke his back.

+Shit, he had a fall.

 He had a fall.

-He didn't seem like the kind of guy who would have a fall.
+He didn't seem like the kind of guy

-But of course he recovered.
+But of course, he recovered.

-Sally's wife died in 1949.
+I said that his wife died in 1949.

 Have you mentioned her yet?

-Yeah.
-She's the one with the incredible name.
+Yeah, she's the one with the incredible name.

 Babenhausen.

-Why didn't you say his wife?
+Oh, my God.
+Why didn't you say

-Yeah, that's all she is.
+Yeah, it's all she is.

 Surely you're giving her the full...